-- The elimination of the Salesforce Transit Center Train Box Extension requires some redesign.
-TJPA has revised 30% design logic by adding three additional design activities and acknowledges some impacted the start of the Station Fit out 60% Design.
-As a result, the activity for this has slipped by 162 workdays. - The Master Schedule has a secondary float path of 13 work days consisting of Real Estate acquisition, utility relocation and Shaft One, Adit, Mined Tunnel Excavation by September 2031.
-This work ties into continued mining which is on the critical path. - The 4th and Townsend St Station construction has a total float of 19 work days. - The Master Schedule has an additional secondary float path with a total float of 159 work days.
-It consists of excavation and tunnel construction west of Townsend Station along with Track and Systems installation. - No schedule contingency time was used during this update period; the Target Start of Revenue Service date remains October 20, 2034. - December 2024 Master Schedule Update Look-Ahead - Continued investigation and effort to secure local funding needed for the project. - Continued Industry Review of Civil and Tunnel (PDB short-listed) RFP documents. - Continued utility design development and Real Estate activities.
+- The Master Schedule has 1003 activities and 65 of the activities have a total float of ten days or less.
+This is just over 6% and causes concern that work has been slipping and may not be recoverable.
+Thirty-one activities are on the critical path, the others are in ROW work. - The Master Schedule has an additional secondary float path with a total float of 159 work days.
+It consists of excavation and tunnel construction west of Townsend Station along with Track and Systems installation. - Eighty-nine (89) workdays of schedule contingency time was used during this update period; the Target Start of Revenue Service date has slipped to March 1, 2035 leaving 84 workdays of contingency remaining. - January 2025 Master Schedule Update Look-Ahead - o Continued investigation and effort to secure local funding needed for the project. - o Continued Industry Review of Civil and Tunnel (PDB short-listed) RFP documents. - o Continued utility design development and Real Estate activities.